Boston Brewery Sam Adams Honors Tom Brady With Limited Edition Beer Poking Fun At His Critics

-The Boston-based brewery Samual Adams is paying tribute to the New England Patriot’s star quarter-back Tom Brady, with a new limited-edition Double IPA beer in his honor.
+The Boston-based brewery Samual Adams is paying tribute to the New England Patriot’s star quarterback Tom Brady with a new limited-edition Double IPA beer in his honor.
 And the name they have chosen for their new beer gently pokes fun at Brady’s critics.

-Jim Koch, the founder of Samual Adams explained the thinking behind their new drink.
-“We’re behind New England Patriots 100% as they head to the big game,” he said.
-‘The best way we could think to honor the team was to brew a beer for fans that can’t make it to Atlanta and a New England style Double IPA with as much spirit as the players felt like the perfect beer.”
+Jim Koch, the founder of Samual Adams, explained the thinking behind their new drink.

+“We’re behind New England Patriots 100 percent as they head to the big game,” he said.
+“The best way we could think to honor the team was to brew a beer for fans that can’t make it to Atlanta and a New England style Double IPA with as much spirit as the players felt like the perfect beer.”

 “We haven’t doubted them all season and can’t wait to watch them on Sunday with a beer in hand that honors their hard work,” Koch continued.

 The good news for Koch is that whatever the result on Sunday, it looks like fans of the Patriots can look forward to watching Brady in action for a few more years yet.
-Despite being 41 years old, Brady has recently said that there is zero chance of him retiring at the end of this season and that he hopes to play on until he is 45.
+Despite being 41-years-old, Brady has recently said that there is zero chance of him retiring at the end of this season and that he hopes to play on until he is 45.

 Tom Brady and Chris Hogan’s jokes about being old and slow inspired a Sam Adams beer https://t.co/TO3MaE9Ehl pic.twitter.com/3JhfDcKyUm